-- (A) It shall be unlawful for any person who is not an occupant of a motor vehicle to possess any open container of malt beverage and/or unfortified wine on the public streets and sidewalks. - (B) Furthermore, it shall be unlawful for any person to possess any open container of malt beverage and/or unfortified wine on any property, whether located inside or outside the corporate limits, owned, occupied, leased as lessee or controlled by the town, including, but not limited to, public parks, playgrounds, recreational areas, tennis courts and other athletic fields.
+- (A) It shall be unlawful for any person who is not an occupant of a motor vehicle to possess any open container of malt beverage and/or unfortified wine on the public streets and sidewalks. - (C) Furthermore, it shall be unlawful for any person to possess any open container of malt beverages and/or unfortified wine on any property, whether located inside or outside the corporate limits, owned, occupied, leased as lessee or controlled by the town, including, but not limited to, public buildings and the grounds appurtenant thereto, municipal parking lots, public parks, playgrounds, recreational areas, tennis courts and other athletic fields.

-■§ 130.19 EXEMPTIONS.
+§ 130.19 EXEMPTIONS.

-- (A) Possession and consumption of malt beverages and/or unfortified wine shall be permitted at the Jones House Community Center, Daniel Boone Gardens, Daniel Boone Park and at special events as approved by Town Council; provided, however: - Appropriate permits must be obtained as required by law for the possession and consumption of alcoholic beverages; - (2) The sponsor of the event or gathering where possession and consumption of malt beverages and/or unfortified wine is to occur must obtain appropriate liability insurance to protect against personal injury and property damage; and - (3) Approval must be obtained in advance from the Town Manager, said approval to be conditioned upon appropriate safety measures. - (B) However, nothing herein shall be interpreted to require the town to apply for the needed permits or insurance coverage unless the town itself is the sponsor of the event.
+- (A) Possession and consumption of malt beverages and/or unfortified wine shall be permitted at the Jones House Community Center, Daniel Boone Gardens, Daniel Boone Park and at special events as approved by Town Council; provided however: - (1) Appropriate permits must be obtained as required by law for the possession and consumption of alcoholic beverages; - (2) The sponsor of the event or gathering where possession and consumption of malt beverages and/or unfortified wine is to occur must obtain appropriate liability insurance to protect against personal injury and property damage; and - (3) Approval must be obtained in advance from the Town Manager, said approval to be conditioned upon appropriate safety measures. - (B) However, nothing herein shall be interpreted to require the town to apply for the needed permits or insurance coverage unless the town itself is the sponsor of the event.

-(Ord. passed 9-21-2006; Ord. passed 1-17-2008; Ord. passed 6-19-2008; Ord. passed 6-18-2015)
+(Ord. passed 9/21/2006; Ord. passed 1-17-208; Ord. passed 6-19-2008; Ord. passed 6-18-2015)